quicwg/base-drafts/draft-ietf-quic-transport.md

 for stream 0 containing a cryptographic handshake message, with enough PADDING frames that the packet is at least 1200 octets (see {{packetization}}).
-The stream in this packet always starts at an offset of 0 (see {{stateless-retry}}) and the complete cyptographic handshake message MUST fit in a single packet (see
+The stream in this packet always starts at an offset of 0 (see {{stateless-retry}}) and the complete cryptographic handshake message MUST fit in a single packet (see
 {{handshake}}).

 The client uses the Client Initial Packet type for any packet that contains an